 Standard Disclaimer

-1. Relationship: Company is not a legal representative of any party.
-Company is strictly a third-party advisor and does not assume fiduciary responsibility.
-Client and Buyer acknowledges receipt of the Company’s Agency Disclosure Form as an appendix to this document.
+1. Relationship.
+Company is not a legal representative of any party.
+Company is strictly a third-party advisor acting as an independent consultant and does not assume fiduciary responsibility.
+Client acknowledges receipt of the Company’s Agency Disclosure Form as an appendix to this document.

-2. No Guarantees: Company makes no guarantees, representations, or warranties regarding the Business, its Assets, and/or the advisability of entering into the Transaction.
+3. No Guarantees.
+Company makes no guarantees, representations, or warranties regarding the Client’s business, its assets, and/or the advisability of entering into any transaction.
 Company has not verified the accuracy or completeness of any relevant information received from any source.

-3. No Legal Advice: Company is not an attorney or CPA and cannot advise the parties as to any legal remedy, business, or tax consequences of any provision or instrument set forth or prepared in connection with this Transaction.
+4. No Legal Advice.
+Company is not an attorney or CPA and cannot advise the parties as to any legal remedy, business, or tax consequences of any provision or instrument set forth or prepared in connection with a transaction.
 Even if Company’s discussions touch upon legal or accounting issues, such should not be interpreted as professional advice or opinions.
 If legal or accounting advice is desired, the parties should consult an attorney or CPA.

-Sale of Business: The succeeding clauses apply if Company advises either a seller (“Seller”) or buyer (“Buyer”) in the sale of a Business.
+Sale of Business.
+The succeeding clauses apply if Company advises Client as either a seller (“Seller”) or buyer (“Buyer”) in the sale of a business (the “Business”).

-2. Representations: Neither Buyer nor Seller is relying upon any statements or representations made by Company in deciding whether to purchase or sell the Business or any of its Assets, nor upon any statements or representations regarding the valuation placed on the Business or any of its Assets.
-Seller is relying solely on Seller’s own investigation of the Buyer’s creditworthiness and ability to complete this transaction, repay any Seller financing provided, and to successfully operate the Business.
-Buyer is relying solely on Buyer’s own inspection of the Business, its Assets, financial statements, business records, contracts, operational history, future profitability, and the representations made by Seller and on such other material facts as Buyer, in its sole discretion, deems necessary and prudent.
+2. Representations.
+Neither Buyer nor Seller is relying upon any statements or representations made by Company in deciding whether to purchase or sell the Business or any of its assets, nor upon any statements or representations regarding the valuation placed on the Business or any of its assets.
+Seller is relying solely on Seller’s own investigation of Buyer’s creditworthiness and ability to complete this transaction, repay any Seller financing provided, and operate the Business successfully.
+Buyer is relying solely on Buyer’s own inspection of the Business, its assets, financial statements, business records, contracts, operational history, future profitability, and the representations made by Seller and on such other material facts as Buyer, in its sole discretion, deems necessary and prudent.

 Agency Disclosure